 - Don’t ride in blindspots.
 Riding beside or behind cars is risky for motorcyclists because they’re usually in a car’s blindspot.
 If you’re splitting lanes in traffic, drivers are more likely to try to suddenly cut over to what seems like a faster-moving lane.
 Reducing the time spent in blindspots can help avoid accidents.

 - Stop splitting lanes when traffic starts moving.
 This applies to all lanes and one lane that starts moving.
 If a lane starts moving, move to that lane and stay with the regular flow of traffic.
 If traffic stalls again, you can again split lanes.

 It’s common for motorcyclists to think they’re automatically at fault when they get into an accident when lane-splitting, but that’s not always the case.

-The Missouri auto accident lawyers at Langdon & Emison can help you if you were in an accident involving a lane-splitting motorcyclist or if you were lane-splitting and were in an accident.
+The personal injury lawyers at Langdon & Emison has offices in Chicago, St. Louis, Lexington, and Kansas City.
+Our team can help you if you were in an accident involving a lane-splitting motorcyclist or if you were lane-splitting and were in an accident.

 Call (866) 931-2115 or contact us online to schedule your free consultation.